SAINT LOUIS - BORDEAUX, a 6-passenger deluxe barge, cruises near Bordeaux on the Canal de Garonne, Southwest France

 Cruise Rates 2020 - Charter only

 Included in Cruise Price

-- Transportation between meeting point in Toulouse, Bordeaux or Agen (depending on cruise route) and the barge
+- Transportation between designated meeting location and the barge

 - Six nights accommodation in private stateroom with ensuite bath